blingusblongus/blingusblongus.github.io/src/content/code.md

 title: Code
 ---

 Take a look at some of my work!
-While my focus recently has been on work I'm not allowed to share, here are a few places to see some of my code and thought process.
+While my focus recently has been on professional work I can't share, here are a few places to see some of my code and thought process.

 ## Advent of Code